AnyDSL/half/web/Mainpage.md

 [Version 2.0.0](http://sourceforge.net/projects/half/files/half/2.0.0) of the library has been released.
 It marks a major change in its internal implementation by implementing all operators and mathematical functions directly in half-precision without employing the built-in single- or double-precision implementation and without keeping temporary results as part of lenghtier statements in single-precision.
 This makes for a much cleaner implementation giving more reliable and IEEE-conformant computation results.
 Furthermore, and this marks a slight deviation from the previous interface, the default rounding mode has been changed to rounding to nearest, but is of course still configurable at compile-time.
 What isn't configurable anymore is the tie-breaking behaviour, which now always rounds ties to even as any proper floating point implementation does.

 In addition to these major cleanups there are a few new features.
 The `constexpr` support has been extended, primarily to comparisons, classifications and simple sign management functions (however, there are still no constant expression literals yet).
-The conversion functions can be accelerated by F16C compiler intrinsics (to be enabled manually at compile-time on appropriate machines).
+The conversion functions can be accelerated by [F16C instructions](https://en.wikipedia.org/wiki/F16C) if supported.
 The C++11 feature detection has also been extended to Intel compilers (which hasn't been tested yet, though, so feedback is welcome).

 [more](news.html)